-Each snake has different care and husbandry requirements which you must meet to ensure your snake reaches its maximum age potential.
-Most of the time, pet snakes die of illness or stress due to improper housing conditions.
+Each snake has different care and husbandry requirements which you must meet to ensure your snake reaches its maximum age.

 How Long Do Ball Pythons Live?

-Ball pythons are one of the most popular species of snake kept as pets in the US.
-They are also one of the longest-lived snake species in the world.
+Ball pythons are one of the most popular species of snake kept as pets in the U.S. They’re also one of the longest-lived snake species in the world.
 Native to sub-Saharan Africa, ball pythons enjoy tropical climates and can thrive in captivity if treated well.

 Ball Python Lifespan in Captivity

 According to a bulletin of the Chicago Herpetological Society, he died at the ripe old age of 48.
-So, if you’ve ever wondered “what is the maximum lifespan of a snake?” it’s probably around there.
-So, what health considerations can affect a captive ball python’s lifespan?
+So, if you’ve ever wondered “what is the maximum lifespan of a snake?” it’s probably around that age.
+So, what health issues can affect a captive ball python’s lifespan?

 - Heat.
-Because ball pythons come from Africa, they need consistent temperatures of 70-80F at the cool end and 90-95F at the warm end.
-Cold temperatures can result in respiratory infections.
-Malfunctioning heat mats can cause burns, which can be fatal.
+Because ball pythons come from Africa, they need consistent temperatures: 70-80F at the cool end and 90-95F at the warm end.
+Cold temperatures can result in respiratory infections, digestive issues, etc.

 - Feeding.
 Ball pythons can be picky eaters and have been known to go “off” their food for months at a time.
-Any stressor, illness or husbandry issue can cause ball pythons to refuse food.
+Any stressor, illness or husbandry issue can cause ball pythons to refuse a rodent-based meal.

 Ball Python Lifespan in the Wild

 In the wild, ball pythons do not live as long as they do in captivity.
 The lifespan of wild ball pythons averages around 10-15 years.
-The reason that it’s shorter is there are many factors about a wild environment which may trigger the untimely death of a snake.
-Amongst many other things, wild ball pythons can die from:
+There are many factors about a wild environment that may lead to the death of a snake.
+Wild ball pythons can die from:

 - Predation.
-Birds of prey, big cats, wild pigs, and other animals often hunt and eat ball pythons.
+Birds of prey, big cats, wild pigs, etc often hunt and eat ball pythons.
 The smaller the snake is, the more likely it’ll be eaten.

 - Hunting by humans.
-Native tribes in Africa frequently kill ball pythons for both their meat and their skins.
+Native tribes in Africa frequently kill ball pythons for their meat and skins.
 They are also captured for export into the pet trade, and often die from stress.